Why Do Octopuses Eat Their Own Arms?

 Closing Thoughts

-Self-injury might sound very bizarre, at first, but the fact that it is employed by female octopuses to protect their offspring from mortality at a young age, is quite impressive.
+Self-injury might sound very bizarre, but the fact that female octopuses employ it to protect their offspring from mortality at a young age is quite impressive.

 Studying why an organism would cause itself injury can also help us understand the importance of a natural ecosystem.
-Stress, one of the strongest reasons for why octopuses bite off their arms, can be triggered much more easily in those that live in captivity.
-This just goes to show that removing an animal from its natural habitat can deeply and dangerously alter its state of mind.
+Stress, one of the strongest reasons why octopuses bite off their arms, can be triggered much more easily in those who live in captivity.
+This shows that removing an animal from its natural habitat can deeply and dangerously alter its state of mind.

 References (click to expand)